Interactions and oscillations of coherent flavor eigenstates in beta decay: Neutron beta decay

 where $H=H_{0}+V(t)$ is the full Hamiltonian and it reduces to $H_{0}$ in the limit $t\rightarrow\pm\infty$.
 From eqs.~(\ref{eq:ina}) and (\ref{eq:outa}), the $S$-matrix can then be written as

 with

 which can be expanded using the Dyson series

 For mass eigenstates such as the electrons, eqs.~(\ref{eq:ina}) and (\ref{eq:outa}) are well-defined since the identity of the electron remains the same throughout the time evolution.
-More specifically, for the electrons, the associated mass and charge operators commute with the Hamiltonian and are hence conserved.
+More specifically, for electrons, the associated mass and charge operators commute with the Hamiltonian and are hence conserved.

 The flavor eigenstates defined in eqs.~(\ref{eq:fs1}) and (\ref{eq:fs2}) do not satisfy eqs.~(\ref{eq:ina}) and (\ref{eq:outa}) due to the effects of oscillation.
 That is, the flavor operator does not commute with the Hamiltonian so it is not conserved.
-To overcome this difficulty, instead of taking $t\rightarrow\pm\infty$, one may take $t\rightarrow\pm T$ where $T\ll 1/(E_{1}+E_{2})$ so the oscillation is negligible but large enough such that $V(|T|)\rightarrow 0$.
-But this is not a satisfactory solution.
-At finite $T$, it is not possible to impose energy conservation.
-Without it, it is not clear how physical observables can be extracted from the theory.

-Here, it is instructive to note that this problem does not arise in the SM or its extension with massive neutrinos where they interact as mass eigenstates.
+This problem does not arise in the SM or its extension with massive neutrinos where they interact as mass eigenstates.
 The mass eigenstates do not oscillate so they are compatible with the $S$-matrix.
 The actual flavor oscillation probabilities can be derived by taking into account the associated flavor of the leptons produced during production and detection~\cite{Giunti:1991cb,Giunti:1993se,Giunti:2007ry}.
 As for the BV theory, some preliminary results on the interactions of flavor eigenstates can be found in refs.~\cite{Li:2006qt,Blasone:2006jx} but the calculations have not been completed.

 In this section, we compute the neutron $\beta$-decay spectrum using the BV theory with two neutrinos.
 The $S$-matrix is computed using the standard prescription.
 The out-going flavor eigenstates are free and the flavor fields are in the interacting picture.
 The only complication arises from the time-evolution of the flavor operators given in eqs.~(\ref{eq:aatt}) and (\ref{eq:batt}).
 The supposed ambiguity in the $T\rightarrow\infty$ limit for the flavor eigenstates does not pose any technical difficulties in performing the computations.
 We show that in the limit $T\rightarrow\infty$, the spectrum naturally incorporates the effect of flavor oscillations.
-In the relativistic limit, the results agree with the SM.
+For relativistic neutrinos, the results agree with the SM.

 To compute the neutron $\beta$ decay spectrum, we use the following effective Lagrangian

 where $\psi_{e}(x)$, $\psi_{u}(x)$ and $\psi_{d}(x)$ are the electron, up and down quark fields respectively while $f$ and $g$ are the form factors.
 As we have discussed in the previous section, since $\nu_{e}(x)$ is a sum of $\lambda_{e}(x)$ and $\lambda_{\mu}(x)$, there are two possible decay channels, $n\rightarrow p^{+}+e^{-}+\overline{\nu}_{\alpha}$ where $\alpha=e,\mu$.
 To the leading order, the $S$-matrix is given by